 Putters are personal

 Many players pick a shape that complements their stroke.
-Technical strokes tend to prefer square shapes and mechanical necks.
-Players that want to rid themselves of technical thoughts tend towards softer lines and flowing necks.
+Players with technical strokes or who use their putter for alignment may benefit from square shapes and mechanical necks.
+Players who want to rid themselves of technical thoughts may prefer softer lines and flowing necks.

 Putters are not pendulums

 Putters do not swing vertically back and through along the target line.
 Because of lie angle, the proper putting stroke moves along an arcing path: slightly inside of the target line, back to square, then to the inside again after impact.